LAMB-TARK/CPU-less-parallel-execution-of-Lambda-calculus-in-digital-logic/README.md

 This README document will show the steps required to simulate an example execution and read it's output.

-For a video demonstration of how to load, execute and read an example execution click the link below. https://youtu.be/s3cJ1NrnWbM
+For a video demonstration of how to load, execute and read an example execution click this link. https://youtu.be/s3cJ1NrnWbM

 # How To Load And Execute